ScheiBig-Productions/Always-Half-Full-theme/documentation/exceptions_from_gcs.md

 - macro keywords are arbitrarily styled as `labels`, to make them stand out from different macro tokens,
 - block comments persist their styling, unfortunately this includes expression comments, that could use different token to make them stand out, as they cannot be embedded in other expressions.
 Additionally, macro-comments are italicized to make them stand out from other comments, as they are not inserted into final code (won't appear in log as well).

+#### T-SQL and PLSQL
+As relative databases could be imagined as models for data in object-oriented data, perfect tokenization contract could be achieved as:
+> `database`.`table`.`column`

+being equal in meaning to
+> `namespace/module`.`class`.`property`

+and in perfect world, this would be reflected in theme.
+Unfortunately both SQL-lang flavors lack any support for tokenization of column names, furthermore:
+- MSSQL / T-SQL grammar recognizes any construct `a.b` as `a` being database name and `b` being table name, even if:
+  - context suggests that either `b` is name of stored procedure (ie. in `exec` block),
+  - or that `a` is table name and `b` is column name (`select` blocks, `on` contract in `join`)

+  that being said, database / table name by itself isn't even recognized as token that is provided by grammar; basic support is provided for variables (treating procedure parameters as such too),
+- PLSQL does not recognize any type of entity as separate token (procedures, databases, tables, columns, variables).

+This contributes to theming of SQL-like languages being extremely limited.

 ## Abstract description languages
 These are syntaxes that are often used as utilities in other languages, used to describe patterns, diagrams, graphs, etc.